BarakChamo/es-next-workshop/chapters/1-new-in-es6/README.md

 `let` and `const` replace `var` from older versions of JavaScript.

+`let` assignments can be re-assigned and `const` is used for read-only, single-assignment values.

 There are a few subtle differences between `let` and `var`.

 ##### 1. `let` is not hoisted